dennislee22/Strimzi-Prometheus/README.md

 ```

-7. Create a new `PrometheusRule` object by applying `prometheus-rules.yml`.
+7. Create a new `PrometheusRule` object by applying the `prometheus-rules.yml` file.

 ```
 # kubectl -n infra-prometheus apply -f prometheus-rules.yml